davidgiga1993/mixing-station-docs/docs/custom-layouts.md

 ## Structure
 In the app you can create an unlimited number of layouts, each of them has a set of UI elements.
+**Note:** Landscape and portrait position/sizes are stored independent from each other.
+To edit any of the other orientations just rotate your device in the editor.

 - Layout Overview
-	- Add/edit Layout
+	- Layout
-		- Add/edit UI items
+		- UI items
 			- One or more [actions](custom-actions.md) per UI item

 ## Quickstart